mage-os/mage-os-website/src/pages/organization/about.md

 ---
 layout: '@/layouts/document.astro'
-title: About the Mage-OS Alliance
+title: About the Mage-OS Association
-description: About the Mage-OS Alliance
+description: About the Mage-OS Association
 ---

-The Mage-OS Alliance is a non-profit association formed by people within the Magento community to represent and further the interests of that community as a whole: Merchants, developers, agencies, and all of the many people supporting and supported by this ecosystem.
+The Mage-OS Association is a non-profit association formed by people within the Magento community to represent and further the interests of that community as a whole: Merchants, developers, agencies, and all of the many people supporting and supported by this ecosystem.

 Mage-OS is incorporated in Poland, but is represented worldwide.